rolfea/book-app/README.md

 ## Testing

+I initially thought I would set up Jest to run unit tests.
+I got as far as my first fetch request before realizing that Jest runs in Node (of course!) and can't use the Fetch API as a result.
+There are a couple work arounds, and maybe this is ultimately a smell of my code that it is so dependent on browser I/O to be tested, but for now I'm going to pursue setting up some basic E2E tests to at least get some functional validation up and running before I do any further work.

 ## Additional Work

 * ~~When I click the "Additional Info" link, Then the link opens a new tab~~